kubermatic/kubeone/addons/operating-system-manager/README.md

 # Operating-system-manager addon

 Operating system manager can be used to create and manage worker node configurations in a kubernetes cluster.
-It is responsibile for managing user-data for worker machines in the cluster.
+It is responsible for managing user-data for worker machines in the cluster.

 **Note:** Existing worker machines will not be migrated to use OSM automatically.
 User needs to update the `MachineDeployments` manually or **simply delete the machines** to ensure that the machines are consuming configurations created by OSM.